-1 D. Edge (1932-2003) fut également l'un des fondateurs de la revue Social Studies of Science, désormais centrale dans le domaine des science studies; D. Bloor, " David Owen Edge : Obituary ", Social Studies of Science, 33 (2003): 171-176.
+1 David Edge (1932-2003) co-founded Social Studies of Science, which has become a central journal in the field of science studies ; D. Bloor, "David Owen Edge: Obituary," Social Studies of Science, 33: 171-176, 2003.

 The thing that tends to be called the Strong Programme (Barry Barnes does not use the word very much and I do not think Steve Shapin uses it very much either; it is a label that I introduced1, so I tend to use it more, although we do agree over fundamentals) emerged from combining philosophy, sociology and history.
 We also had a shared underlying orientation that just happened to arise because the three of us instinctively thought in similar ways.
 We had scientific backgrounds and tended to have the habits of mind that arose from scientific training.
 What we brought together was unified with a common underlying set of habits of thinking, common to the sciences themselves.
 Barry had previously been a research chemist, and had also done some research on nuclear spin resonance.
 Steve Shapin was a biologist and had previously done research within genetics and biology.
 There is in fact a species of mountain moss named after Steve Shapin that he discovered.
 My first degree was a joint honours degree in mathematics and philosophy, treated as two quite separate subjects.
 I then went on to do postgraduate philosophy of science work with Mary Hesse at Cambridge, but I decided that what I wanted to study was experimental psychology, which I did.
 I was very impressed by Cambridge experimental psychology, it was very hard-nosed, it was not Freud and emotion, it was motor skills, perception and learning.
 I picked up an orientation towards the understanding and analysis of cognition from Cambridge psychology, and that was what I mixed in along with philosophy into the common mixture that I mentioned previously.